coreytaylorcompchem/comp_chem/generation/2025-08-30_libinvent_herg_logd_cyp3a4/README.md

 # Reinvent example with multiple ML prediction models added to the scoring function

 [Reinvent](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-024-00812-5) is a molecule generation tool that uses Reinforcement Learning (RL) to generate compounds.
 In the example here, we use a scaffold from a from Chembl ligand (scaffolds.smi) to guide R-group enumeration.
-Metrics to track the performance of the model can be found in `02_generation_analysis_and_metrics_ep4.ipynb`.

 In this example, we have added two trained ADME models to the scoring function;